-The Translational Science Dermatology Lecture Series from George Washington School of Medicine and Health Sciences, hosted by Dr. Adam Friedman, Associate Professor of Dermatology and Residency Program Director, aims to provide residents and physicians access to the latest bench research and practical pearls from the masters that will help them offer the highest quality evidence-based dermatological care.
+The Translational Science Dermatology Lecture Series from George Washington School of Medicine and Health Sciences, hosted by Dr. Adam Friedman, Professor and Interim Chair of Dermatology and Residency Program Director, aims to provide residents and physicians access to the latest bench research and practical pearls from the masters that will help them offer the highest quality evidence-based dermatological care.
 These lectures focus on cutting edge advances in the diagnosis and management of skin disorders and cutaneous diseases including acne, rosacea, psoriasis, atopic dermatitis, pruritus and melanoma.

 Dr. Jon Zippin, Assistant Attending Dermatologist and Assistant Professor of Dermatology at Weill Cornell Medical College, elucidates the complexity of cAMP biology and the translational impact of PDE4 inhibition as it relates to chronic inflammatory skin diseases.
 Tune in to learn why targeting this pathway is clinically meaningful but also where more work is needed to improve outcomes.
 Watch Video